 Frequently Asked Questions

 Use the old-fashioned rolled oats.
-You can also use quick oats and steel-cut oats; however, quick oats can get too soft and mushy, while steel-cut oats require more time to soften.
+You can also use quick oats and steel-cut oats.
+However, quick oats can get too soft and mushy.
+Steel-cut oats take longer to soften.

 Let the oats soak for at least 6 hours or overnight for the best results.